-Adat Shalom is also very proud of our Jewish Family Education Department, under the leadership of Debi Banooni, which offers programs throughout the year for families of all ages and sizes.
+Adat Shalom is also very proud of our Jewish Family Education Department, which offers programs throughout the year for families of all ages and sizes.
 We invite you, together with your children and grandchildren, to make Jewish learning a lifelong endeavor.

 We make Judaism accessible, meaningful, and relevant for our students.